Updated 23 April, 2025

 कि ki U+0915 DEVANAGARI LETTER KA + U+093F DEVANAGARI VOWEL SIGN I

-One vowel sign appears to the left of the base consonant letter or cluster, eg. कि
+One vowel sign appears to the left of the base consonant letter or cluster, eg.

 This is a combining mark that is always typed and stored after the base consonant(s), ie. the codepoints follow the order in which the items are pronounced.
 The rendering process places the glyph before the base consonant without changing the code points.
+The following shows the sequence of code points that make up the word just above.

 It is actually placed before the start of an orthographic syllable.
 In fig_prebase the sequence of glyphs for the orthographic syllable is rendered VCC, whereas the pronunciation is CCV.
 In conjuncts with 3 consonants, it will still be rendered before the consonants.